Digital Realty Trust

 Daily Technical Indicators: [See DLR daily technical indicators chart]

-The daily MACD line is below its signal line since November 15, 2017.
+The daily MACD line is below its signal line since August 8, 2018.
 This is an indication that the short-term trend is down.
-The distance between MACD and the signal line is low and getting smaller.
-It indicates that the current short-term downtrend is getting weak.